Legends of America

 Hearty As A Buck - Very well, healthy, hearty.
 A hunter's phrase.

-Heave In Sight - To come in sight, to appear.
-A nautical phrase that originated with approaching vessels which appeared to raise or heave itself above the horizon.
+Heave In Sight – To come in sight, to appear.
+A nautical phrase that originated with approaching vessels that appeared to raise or heave itself above the horizon.

 Heeled - To be armed with a gun.
 "He wanted to fight me, but I told him I was not heeled."